softlayer/sl-ember-test-helpers/README.md

 globalLibraries.restoreSpies();
 ```

-The `triggerEvents()` function takes a `component` as an argument and triggers the following events on it: willInsertElement, didInsertElement, willClearRender and willDestroyElement.
+The `triggerEvents()` function takes a `component` as an argument and triggers the following events on it: `willInsertElement`, `didInsertElement`, `willClearRender` and `willDestroyElement`.
 Triggering of the various events
-will ensure that that code that has handlers attached to those events will be exercised, making the helper more effective at detecting global references.
+will ensure code that has handlers attached to those events will be exercised, making the helper more effective at detecting global references.

 The call to `called()` returns a boolean that is the result of the sinon spies detecting `Ember.$`, `$`, or `jQuery`.
 Validate `false` to verify that the code within the component does not have global references to
 `Ember.$`, `$` or `jQuery`.